timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 help you discover a good path forward for yourself (as in the Socratic method).
-A clear direction for bettering yourself and putting yourself back together is learning to ask yourself appropriate questions to facilitate the needed dialogue between your conflicting  parts.
+A clear direction for bettering yourself and putting yourself back together is learning to ask yourself appropriate questions to ease the needed dialogue between your conflicting  parts.

 Note that such a question-asking agenda is related to cognitive behavioral therapy.